 How do I know if my dog or cat is having difficulty breathing or shortness of breath?

-As a pet owner, you have to be able to observe the difference between dyspnea and tachypnea, because dyspnea is a life-threatening emergency.
+As a pet guardian, you have to be able to observe the difference between dyspnea and tachypnea, because dyspnea is a life-threatening emergency.
 Most of the time pets are tachypneic first, which can serve as your first clue that dyspnea may be on the way.

 Cat signs include the following: